Frequently Asked Questions

 - Transition concerns

 How do I know whether I should utilize SCS services?

-If the specific question that you have is not listed below, please feel free to contact the Student Counseling Services at 540-831-5226.
+If you have a specific question, please feel free to contact the Student Counseling Services at (540) 831-5226.

 I think my friend should talk to someone at SCS.
 What can I do?

 It might be helpful for you to schedule a consultation with one of our counselors.
 While you cannot counsel your friend or force them to go to counseling, there may be ways to talk with them about your concerns and share with them the resources you know about (i.e. counseling services or other community services).
 We can walk you through this conversation depending on the situation as well as provide you with support.